 The Peruvian mountains are filled with gorgeous scenery.
 The culture there is rich and steeped in Inca traditions.
 It was necessary that the ceremony be held in view of Mount Salkantay, colloquially known as Apu Salkantay meaning protector.
 Beautiful flowers adorned an arch and red and white flower petals were spread in a heart shape around the altar.
 We decided to be barefoot so that we could feel the connection with the Earth, known as Pachamama (Mother Earth) in the Andean language.

 In the early afternoon we noticed the crew setting up our ceremonial altar in a not so ideal place: the middle of our camp amongst the sleeping domes.
 They set it up there as it had a good view of Mount Salkantay.
 We were not at all content with the idea of having people watch our ceremony or be so close to modern objects.
 When we let them know, they went above and beyond in finding us an amazing spot far away from the camp with an even better view of Mount Salkantay.
 We are so happy we expressed our concerns.
-If you ever decide to have an Andean wedding, make sure you're happy with your location as your connection to nature plays a significant role in the ceremony!
+If you ever decide to have an Andean wedding in Peru, make sure you're happy with your location as your connection to nature plays a significant role in the ceremony!

 A purification and flowering ritual was conducted by the Andean priest before our official ceremony started.
 Once finished, Ari walked over to the valley where the altar was set up and I was later taken there by horse.
-We had our 'first look' and then walked into the ceremonial circle and over to the flower adorned arch in the center.
+We had our 'first look' and then walked into the ceremonial circle and over to the flower adorned arch in the centre.
 I walked in on the side with the red flowers and Ari the side with the white flowers.
 Red represents the feminine and white the masculine.

 The Andean priest sat in front of us with two helpers and performed the ceremony.
 The first part was dedicated to the four elements: earth, fire, air, water.
 He lit a small fire of palo santo so all four elements were present.